teiniker/teiniker-lectures-arduino/esp32-c6/freertos/README.md

     * xTaskResumeAll()

-## Digi-Key Electronics YouTube Tutorials
+## YouTube Tutorials: Digi-Key Electronics

 * [Part 1: What is a Real-Time Operating System (RTOS)?](https://youtu.be/F321087yYy4)
     * Task: Set of Program instructions loaded in memory.